neon-x-hub/mawj/README.md

 - **Network Audio Retrieval and Trimming**
   For video creation, Mawj can fetch audio directly from the network and trim it into specific segments.
 This allows you to create multiple videos from a single audio source, each using a different portion of the track.

+- **Flexible Interpolation Engine for Numeric Properties** Mawj now supports a powerful interpolation system that dynamically adjusts any numeric property — from font size to spacing or even color values — based on content metrics like text length.
+This feature is fully aware of Arabic diacritics, allowing you to decide whether to include them in length calculations, ensuring more accurate and visually balanced typography for Arabic text.

+- **Dynamic Modifiers System**
+  Modifiers extend Mawj’s template logic beyond static layers, allowing you to dynamically alter how your output behaves or looks during rendering.
+Unlike regular layers that only define *what* to render, modifiers define *how* to render — letting you tweak playback speed, adjust backgrounds, or programmatically transform visual properties without changing the core design.

+  * **Background Control Modifier:** Manages image and video backgrounds dynamically, controlling playback speed, scaling, and positioning to create adaptive, animated backdrops for your templates.

 ---